svn2github/jAER-mirror/trunk/deviceFirmwarePCBLayout/LatticeMachXO/ReadMe-SBret10 versions.txt

 SBret10s: this patch logic is only used by one small camera with a problem in nAck and reset signals (it's wired), so in the firmware that signals are interchanged

 SBRet20: this is the global shutter logic for SBret20 chips for the test and small boards

+SBRet10_2_IMU: Same as SBret10_2 but with experimental IMU and AER data integration into output FIFO.